Los Algodones

-Los Algodones is a town and borough in the municipality of Mexicali, Baja California, Mexico.
+Los Algodones (English: The cottons), is a town and borough in the municipality of Mexicali, Baja California, Mexico.
+It is also commonly identified as Vincente Guerrero.
 Located on the United States-Mexico border to the north and east, Los Algodones is south of Andrade, California, and close to five miles west of downtown Yuma, Arizona.
 It reported a population of 5,474 in the 2010 Mexican census.
 Los Algodones is popularly referred to as "Molar City" due to hundreds of dentists that cater to Americans seeking affordable dental care outside of the United States.

 Etymology

 The Spanish-language name Los Algodones translates into English as "the cotton plants".
 The origin of the name is unknown.

 Geography

 Los Algodones is the northernmost town in Mexico, and at its northeastern tip is the northernmost point in the state of Baja California, and in Latin America.
+Because of its unique location, it is possible to travel due north, south, east or west from Los Algodones and intersect with the US border.

 From the U.S., Los Algodones is most easily reached via Interstate 8 and south a short distance (3.33 Km / 2.07 mi) along State Route 186/Andrade Road to the international border at Andrade, California.
 From Andrade, visitors park their vehicles and walk across the border, or drive across.

 The town is at an elevation of 110 feet/33.5 m above mean sea level.